Brand Colours - Picking the Perfect Palette

 Know your audience and your competition

 It’s also important to see what your competition is doing within your industry and determine your strategy.
 Are you trying to compete directly or stand out?
-Depending on your industry, your offering and your strategy, you might want to stick to some industry standard colors, or you may want to step outside the box to stand out with a unique palette.
+Depending on your industry, your offering and your strategy, you might want to stick to some industry standard colours, or you may want to step outside the box to stand out with a unique palette.

-Ultimately, having an appropriate color palette that draws in your ideal customers and evokes emotions that are directly in line with your brand attributes are vital in creating a successful and memorable brand identity.
+Ultimately, having an appropriate colour palette that draws in your ideal customers and evokes emotions that are directly in line with your brand attributes are vital in creating a successful and memorable brand identity.